 Publication: Explaining Enterprise Performance in Developing Countries with Business Climate Survey Data

-The authors survey the recent literature which examines the impact of the business climate on productivity and growth in developing countries using enterprise surveys.
-Comparable enterprise surveys today cover more than 100,000 firms in 123 countries.
-The literature that has analyzed this data provides evidence that a good business climate favors growth by encouraging investment and higher productivity.
-Various infrastructure, finance, security, competition, and regulation variables have been shown to have a significant impact on enterprise performance.
-The authors state their motivation for their review by explaining why a disaggregated, firm-level analysis of the relationship between enterprise performance and business climate—as opposed to a more macroaggregate analysis—is important to gaining insights into these issues.
-They review the main findings of the empirical microliterature based on enterprise surveys and consider the robustness of the results.
-To conclude they put forward some ideas to advance research on business climate and growth, and they suggest possible improvements in survey design.
+This paper surveys the recent literature which examines the impact of business climate variables on productivity and growth in developing countries using enterprise surveys.
+Comparable enterprise surveys today cover some 70,000 firms in over 100 countries around the world.
+The literature that has analyzed this data provides evidence that a good business climate drives growth by encouraging investment and higher productivity.
+Various infrastructure, finance, security, competition and regulation variables have been shown to significantly impact firm performance.
+Section 1 of this paper outlines the theoretical framework that underpins the investment climate literature.
+Section 2 describes the available datasets and surveys the key findings of the empirical literature, first macroeconomic and then microeconomic studies.
+Particular attention is paid to the robustness of the reported results.
+Section 3 highlights important econometric issues common to this literature and suggests a research agenda and possible improvements in survey design.

 Other publications in this report series